hg-pyun/iterize/README.md

 > Minimalistic Javascript Iterators

-The new features of JavaScript added a great sepc called Iterator.
-But for most front-end developers, it's a strange concept.
+The JavaScript added a great feature called Iterator.
+But most front-end developers, it's a strange concept.
 Iterize helps you create code more easily and efficiently using the various attributes of the generator.

 ## What is Effective ?